Criminalization of homosexuality: Impact of colonialism and imperialism

-Many present-day jurisdictions criminalize homosexuality based on colonial criminal codes adopted under British rule.
+Many present-day jurisdictions criminalize homosexuality based on colonial criminal codes they adopted under British rule.
 The Indian Penal Code and its Section 377 criminalizing homosexuality were applied to several British colonies in Asia, Africa, and Oceania.
 The Wright Penal Code was drafted for Jamaica and ultimately adopted in Honduras, Tobago, St. Lucia, and the Gold Coast.
 The Stephen Code was adopted in Canada (and in a modified form in New Zealand), expanding the criminalization of homosexuality to cover any same-sex activity.
 The Griffith Code was adopted in Australia and several other Commonwealth countries including Nauru, Nigeria, Kenya, Tanzania, Papua New Guinea, Zanzibar and Uganda, and in Israel.
-Once established, the laws against homosexuality are often maintained by inertia and inclusion into postcolonial criminal codes.
-Some states adopted British-inspired laws criminalizing homosexuality not on the basis of informal influence, while other former British colonies criminalize homosexuality under the influence of sharia law.
-Both China and Japan, which had not historically prosecuted homosexuality, criminalized it based on Western models and later decriminalized it.
+Once established, laws against homosexuality are often maintained by inertia and inclusion in postcolonial criminal codes.
+Some states adopted British-inspired laws criminalizing homosexuality on the basis of informal influence, while other former British colonies criminalize homosexuality under the influence of sharia law.
+Both China and Japan, which had not historically prosecuted homosexuality, criminalized it based on Western models in the nineteenth century.